x0xr00t/sl0ppy-flood/README.md

 # sl0ppy-flood
 A https & http flooder, hitting your servers with 503 server error

+# Bot principal
+* A 7k + User Agent to connect with.
+* A referal list that needs to be worked on bit more.

 # Usage
 * `python sl0ppy-flood3.py`
 * `enter host`